 Come summer holidays and you head towards the cooler climes and not to a jungle near a burning city.
-That’s the reason why, with a mixed trepidation, we started our short summer vacation in a lesser known Tiger reserve in Tadoba, near Nagpur.
+That’s the reason why, with mixed trepidation, we started our short summer vacation in then-lesser known Tadoba Tiger Reserve in Tadoba, near Nagpur.
 We knew it was a very hot place and we were travelling with 3 kids.
 Our main concern was to keep the kids from falling sick in the summer heat.
-But again, summer is the best time to visit any wildlife sanctuary because that’s the time when wild animals come out looking for water and prey.
+The temperature in May is very high in this region, but Summer is the best time for wildlife spotting as wild animals come out looking for water and prey in wildlife sanctuaries.

-Tadoba is an upcoming wildlife sanctuary, you won’t find four or five-star luxury resorts.
-The closest to a resort we could find was Irai resort in Bhamdeli, barely one or two kilometre from the Tiger Reserve.
-From the resort you could see the picturesque Irai lake.
+Tadoba tiger reserve is not as popular a wildlife sanctuary as Jim Corbett, so, you won’t find four or five-star luxury resorts.
+However, Irai resort in Bhamdeli, barely one or two kms from the Tadoba Tiger Reserve is quite good.
+From the Tadoba resort you could see the picturesque Irai lake.
 It also boasted of a small but interesting library.
-You won’t believe me but with five jungle safaris (3-4 hours each) cramped in 3 days, I still managed to read three books from the library.
+You won’t believe me, but with five jungle safaris (3-4 hours each) cramped in 3 days, I still managed to read three books from the library.

 The people at Irai were a friendly lot.
 They helped us with the jungle safari bookings and permits.
 They even packed some sandwiches (cheese, vegetable, chicken, omelette) and water bottles for our safari.

 The next morning our open top gypsies arrived promptly at 5:15 am.
-The reserve opens at 6 am sharp.
+The Tadoba tiger national park opens at 6 am sharp.
 You need to compulsorily avail of the services of a forest guide whose fees are included in the permit fees.
-You may drive your own car but you still need to take a guide along with you.
-These forest guides are trained professionals/villagers who know the jungle and are experienced enough to know how to react in certain unforeseen circumstances.
+You may drive your own car, but you still need to take a guide along with you.
+These forest guides are trained professionals/villagers who know the Tadoba jungle and are experienced enough to know how to react in certain unforeseen circumstances.

 It’s 6 am but the sun was already up promising a hot day ahead.
 The jungle was alive too with its various flora and fauna.
 We saw bamboo trees, wild bushes and other trees too; oops I forgot to ask their names.
 Don’t judge me; I was more interested in spotting a tiger or a leopard.
 But one tree I couldn’t forget is the ‘Ghost tree’.
 It was as white as a ghost and barren.
 The guide told us that it keeps on changing its color as per the seasons.

-In the first hour or so, we moved to various water spots where the animals came frequently to drink water but we spotted nothing apart from barking deer (they bark when they sense danger around) and spotted deer.
+In the first hour or so, we moved to various watering holes where the animals came frequently to drink water, but we spotted nothing apart from barking deer (they bark when they sense danger around) and spotted deer.
 We also spotted some birds like Indian Pitta, Crested Treeswift, Orange-headed Thrush, Paradise Flycatcher etc.

 It was almost 8 and the heat was already overbearing.
 We were moving towards the Andhari Lake which was a hilly area.
 I had lost all hope of spotting a tiger when suddenly a big female jungle cat chose to cross our path.
 The driver of the car suddenly put his brakes.
 He asked us to be quiet which was nearly impossible with two little kids in the car.
 The royal cat slowly and elegantly sashayed in front of us without the slightest hesitation.
 At one point, she even looked into our eyes.
 Just imagine the moment!
 I was scared and I instantly lowered my eyes to break the eye contact but my toddler was simply fascinated at seeing a real tiger.